matrix-org/matrix-spec-proposals/README.md

 }
 ```

-With a value of `true` indicating that the feature is supported, and `false`
+... with a value of `true` indicating that the feature is supported, and `false`
 or lack of the field altogether indicating the feature is not supported.

 #### When can I use stable identifiers?